MINSK 2019 TORCH ENTERED BELARUS AFTER ITS JOURNEY ACROSS EUROPE

 A dozen of other Olympians and Paralympians joined an 11km relay and the Torch was carried by Canoeist medallist Katalin Kovacs, who had won Olympic gold at consecutive Games, and legendary swimmer Tamas Darnyi, who dominated the individual medley at Seoul 1988 and Barcelona 1992.

-The Torch then entered the Czech Republic on 10 May, being taken to Brno where the NOC organised a sports day for young people, including Minsk 2019 sports archery and judo.
+The Torch then passed through Braislava, Slovak and Czech Republic on 10 May.
+It was taken to Brno where the NOC organised a sports day for young people, including Minsk 2019 sports archery and judo.

 “We were trying to find an unusual way to organise this ceremony and decided on this sports school,” said Belarus ambassador Valery Kurdyukov.